Raku/doc/CONTRIBUTING.md

         your-example-here();
     =end code

+## Testing method completeness

+To get a list of methods that are found via introspection but not found in any pod6 under `doc/Type/`, use `util/list-missing-methods.p6`.
+It takes a directory or filepath as argument and limits the listing to the given file or any pod6-files found.
+All methods listed in `util/ignored-methods.txt` are ignored.

 ## Debug mode

 On the right side of the footer you can find [Debug: off].
 Click it and reload